kovidgoyal/calibre/manual/viewer.rst

 Dictionary lookup
 -------------------

-You can look up the meaning of words in the current book by opening the :guilabel:`Lookup/search word panel` via the viewer controls.
-Then simply double click on any word and its definition will be displayed in the Lookup panel.
+You can look up the meaning of words in the current book by double clicking or long tapping the word you want to lookup and then clicking the lookup button that looks like a library.

 Copying text and images